Frequently asked questions about Canada Investment Visas include:

 1. You must demonstrate relevant business experience, as defined under the regulations.
 In essence, you must have previously managed or operated a qualified business for at least two out of five years preceding your application.

-2. You and your spouse must have legally obtained personal net worth of a minimum of CAD 2 million.
+2. You and your spouse must have legally obtained personal net worth of a minimum of CAD 2 million, classing you as a Sophisticated Investor.

 3. Your entire family must complete and pass Canada’s medical and security evaluations.